-Studies on this type of laser therapy suggest that it reduces joint pain if applied properly.
+Studies on laser therapy suggest that it reduces joint pain if applied properly.

 Conditions which may respond best to laser therapy include:

 - Face & TMJ Pain (shown in picture)

 - Neck Pain

 - Nerve Pain (Neuropathy, Shingles, or Bells Palsy